Inhaled Corticosteroids Overview and Practice Questions Vector

 34. What is true regarding alternate-day steroid therapy?

-Alternate-day therapy mimics the natural diurnal rhythm by giving a steroid drug early in the morning, when normal tissue levels are high.
+Alternate-day therapy mimics the natural diurnal rhythm by administering steroids early in the morning when tissue cortisol levels are naturally high.

 35. What is a synthetic trifluorinated glucocorticoid with high topical anti-inflammatory potency?